-- 22. Calls upon the United Nations system and Member States, bilateral and multilateral partners, as well as new partners, to deliver expeditiously on commitments and to ensure the full and speedy implementation of the provisions of the political declaration on Africa's development needs,3 as well as the implementation of the New Partnership for Africa's Development; - 23.
-Stresses the need to promote socio-economic development in the continent in line with the Declaration on Employment Promotion and Poverty Alleviation in Africa, adopted by the African Union in 2004, as well as the recommendations of the Millennium Development Goals Africa Steering Group, which were endorsed by the African Union in July 2008 and cover such critical areas as agriculture and food security, education, health, infrastructure and trade facilitation and the national statistical system; - 24.
+- 22. Calls upon the United Nations system and bilateral and multilateral partners, as well as new partners, to deliver expeditiously on commitments and to ensure the full and speedy implementation of the provisions of the political declaration on Africa's development needs,3 as well as the implementation of the New Partnership for Africa's Development; - 23.
+Stresses the need to promote socio-economic development in the continent and in this context takes note of the Declaration on Employment and Poverty Alleviation in Africa, adopted by the African Union in 2004, as well as the recommendations of the Millennium Development Goals Africa Steering Group, which were endorsed by the African Union in July 2008 and cover such critical areas as agriculture and food security, education, health, infrastructure and trade facilitation and the national statistical system; - 24.
 Encourages African Governments to strengthen structures and policies to create an environment conducive to attracting foreign direct investment and to promote socio-economic development and social justice, calls upon African Member States and regional and subregional organizations to assist the African countries concerned, at their request, by enhancing their capacity to devise and improve their national natural resources and public revenue management structures, and in this regard invites the international community to assist in that process by providing adequate financial and technical assistance, as well as by renewing its commitment to efforts aimed at combating the illegal exploitation of the natural resources of those countries in conformity with international law; - 25.
-Encourages the deepening of collaboration between the Office of the Special Adviser on Africa, the African Union and regional economic communities in advocacy and mobilization of the international community's support to African countries and promoting the priorities of Africa's continental and regional institutions; - 26.
-Notes the completion of the review of the implementation of the recommendations contained in the 1998 report of the Secretary-General, recalls the mandate of the Office of the Special Adviser on Africa to coordinate, guide and initiate reports on critical issues affecting Africa, in particular on the interrelated issues of peace and development, requests the Secretary-General to continue to monitor and report to the General Assembly on an annual basis on persistent and emerging challenges to the promotion of durable peace and sustainable development in Africa, as well as on the approach and support of the United Nations system; - 27.
-Recalls the mandate of the Office of the Special Adviser to coordinate the interdepartmental task force on African affairs so as to ensure a coherent and integrated approach for United Nations support for Africa, requests the Secretary-General to strengthen the role of the interdepartmental task force on African affairs, and requests the Secretary-General to develop, in consultation with relevant partners, policy proposals on issues identified in his report on the causes of conflict and the promotion of durable peace and sustainable development in Africa.
+Notes the completion of the review of the implementation of the recommendations contained in the 1998 report of the Secretary-General, and requests the Secretary-General to develop, in consultation with relevant partners, policy proposals on issues identified in his report; - 26.
+Requests the Secretary-General to continue to monitor and report to the General Assembly on an annual basis on persistent and emerging challenges to the promotion of durable peace and sustainable development in Africa, as well as on the approach and support of the United Nations system.